Absolutely maximally entangled pure states of multipartite quantum systems: Conventional solution by graph/stabilizer states

 We can generalize this observation to the multipartite setting by denoting each qubit as a vertex in a graph and a two-qubit CZ gate by an edge connecting two corresponding vertices: An $N$-qubit state $\ket{\psi}$ is called a {\em graph state} ~\cite{Hein_2006}, if it can be created via an action of CZ gates between pairs of qubits given by edges $E$ in a graph with qubits denoted by $N$ vertices $V$, each initiated in $\ket{+}$ state

 Significant examples of states that are locally equivalent (see Sec.~\ref{sec:lu_equivalence}) to graph states include Bell states and their generalized multiqubit versions, namely GHZ states.
-Entanglement in multiqubit states corresponding to a graph was characterized in~\cite{Sharma_2025}.
+Entanglement in multiqubit states corresponding to a graph \cite{VandenNest_2004} was analyzed in~\cite{Hein_2006} and more recently characterized in \cite{Sharma_2025}.

-Notice that the order, in which controlled-Z gates are applied is irrelevant since these operations do commute.
+Notice that the order in which controlled-Z gates are applied is irrelevant since these operations do commute.
 For higher dimensions, this notion can be generalized by defining equally superposed states, $\ket{+_d}=\sum_{i=0}^{d-1}\ket{i}/\sqrt{d}$ and using the basis related to the Weyl-Heisenberg group~\cite{Teleport1993Bennett},

 with $\omega_d=e^{\frac{2\pi\text{i}}{d}}$, where $\oplus$ denotes summation modulo $d$.
 Hence the operator basis consist of $d^2$ operators, $X^k Z^{m}$ with $k,m=0,\dots,d-1$.
 Then qudit graph states are constructed analogously~\cite{gottesman1997stabilizer,Ashiknmin2001nonbinCodes}.